 If you think about it, your cavities are more likely to form around your brackets.
 Your dentist can’t fill those cavities with your braces on, so be prepared for:

 Depending on your provider, you may have to make an extra trip to the orthodontist after the first appointment in order to ensure your wiring is correctly positioned.

 Getting braces—especially as an adult—can be a difficult choice.
 When you add in the extra time, difficulty and hassle of maintaining the braces and your teeth, the prospect can be downright daunting.

 An easier and less stressful option for many people (over 15 million, in fact) is Invisalign clear aligners.

 Unlike braces, these appliances are discreet and removable, which means you can:

 Cleaning and maintaining your teeth while using Invisalign is remarkably easy.
-Even simpler is finding your local MiSmile provider and scheduling your no-obligation smile evaluation.
+Even simpler is finding your local MiSmile provider and scheduling your no-obligation, free consultation.
 If you’ve been putting off getting the smile you’ve always dreamed of because of braces, contact us today!